Merritt Parkway: History

 The Merritt Parkway is one of the oldest scenic parkways in the United States.
 The portion from Greenwich to Norwalk was opened on June 29, 1938.
 The section from Norwalk to Trumbull was completed in November 1939, and in 1940, it was finished to the Housatonic River in Stratford.
 The parkway was named for U.S. Congressman Schuyler Merritt, who was instrumental in enacting legislation allowing the parkway to be built.
 The Merritt Parkway is the first leg of what later became modern Route 15.
 Built between 1934 and 1940, the Merritt Parkway runs for 37 mi from the New York state line in Greenwich to the Housatonic River in Stratford.
 It was conceived as a way to alleviate congestion on the Boston Post Road (U.S. Route 1) in Fairfield County.

 After the parkway fully opened in 1940, travelers commonly stopped to picnic along the side of the road.
 The Merritt Parkway Advisory Commission (later the Merritt Parkway Advisory Committee) decided to ban horses and buggies, bicycles, pedestrians, billboards, and U-turns, while a system of horse trails along the parkway was developed, but later abandoned.
 To ease objections from county residents, who feared an influx of New Yorkers on their roads, in their towns, on their beaches, and through their forests, highway planners called on engineers, landscape architects, and architects to create a safe and aesthetically pleasing limited-access highway, one with exit and entrance ramps, but no intersections, that would not spoil the countryside.
 The bridges played a prominent role in the design.
 Architect George L. Dunkelberger designed them all.
 They reflected the popularity of the Art Deco style, with touches of neoclassical and modern design.
 Some of these bridges were constructed by the Works Progress Administration.

 In 1948, the road was signed as part of Connecticut Route 15.
 Originally, the road had the unsigned designation of Connecticut Route 1A.
 Also around this time, exit numbers were posted on the road.
 In December 1949, a connection to the Wilber Cross Parkway was opened to traffic.

-In 1955, exit 30, an at-grade intersection with Butternut Hollow Road that crossed traffic in both directions, was permanently closed.
+In 1955, exit 30 (not to be confused with the new exit 30), an at-grade intersection with Butternut Hollow Road that crossed traffic in both directions, was permanently closed.
 It had already been declared a safety hazard.